Why Healthy People Struggle to Lose Weight

 5 reasons why you’re not losing weight

-You snack on healthy food whenever and wherever it's presented.
+You say ‘yes’ to healthy food whenever and wherever it's presented to you.

 You overlook the fact that good fats still need to be consumed in moderation.

-You don’t technically consider vegan or gluten-free options an indulgence because they’re labelled as ‘healthy’.
+You don’t technically consider vegan or gluten-free sweets as indulgent because they’re labelled as ‘healthy’.

 You can't shy away from a healthy after-dinner treat.

-Dinner satisfies you but you're a foodie and enjoy a few evening indulgences like a glass of organic wine or a few rows of good-quality chocolate.
+Dinner satisfies you but you're a foodie and enjoy a few evening glasses of wine or a few rows of good-quality dark chocolate.
+Unfortunately this alone can move you from being in a day of calorie deficit to a day in maintenance.

-Please note that these habits are not necessarily a concern for the average person.
-I bring them to attention ONLY for those who are struggling to achieve their weight loss goals despite feeling as though they're very healthy with their food choices.
+Whilst the habits mentioned above are not necessarily a concern for everyone.
+I bring them to attention for those who are struggling to achieve their personal goals despite feeling as though they're on track with their food choices.

-For naturopathic support and guidance, join our private Happy Weight Facebook group here to reach out to our team of naturopaths and connect with thousands of other women who are on their journey to a healthier weight!
+For support and guidance, join our private Happy Weight Facebook group here or connect with one of our Naturopaths or women's health experts via the new online clinic and join thousands of other women who are on their journey to a healthier weight!